-On 6 Nov 14, AAT submitted a response to an HMRC consultation document on the Pension Schemes Bill 2014-15
+On 6 Nov 14, AAT submitted a response to an HMRC consultation in respect of the Pension Schemes Bill 2014-15

-The Pensions Schemes Bill (the Bill) to make provision about pension schemes, including provision designed to encourage arrangements that offer people different levels of certainty in retirement or that involve different ways of sharing or pooling risk and provision designed to give people greater flexibility in accessing benefits and to help them make informed decisions about what to do with benefits.
+The Pensions Schemes Bill (the Bill) seeks to make provision about pension schemes, and it is designed to encourage arrangements that offer people different levels of certainty in retirement or that involve different ways of sharing or pooling risk and provision designed to give people greater flexibility in accessing benefits and to help them make informed decisions about what to do with benefits.

-AAT is supportive of the aims outlined in the Bill in establishing a new legislative framework for private pensions, defining them on the basis of the promise they offer for members about their retirement benefits during the accumulation phase, with a view to facilitating the development of schemes that offer members some level of security of benefits while not burdening employers with a large amount of risk.
+In its response to the issued condoc AAT indicated that it was supportive of the aims to establish a new legislative framework for private pensions, defining them on the basis of the promise they offer for members about their retirement benefits during the accumulation phase, with a view to facilitating the development of schemes that offer members some level of security of benefits while not burdening employers with a large amount of risk.

-If you would like to read AAT's full response this can be found at: AAT response to Pension Schemes Bill 2014-15 (PDF)
+If you would like to read AAT's full response it can be found at: AAT response to Pension Schemes Bill 2014-15 (PDF)

-On 31 Oct 14, AAT submitted a response to an HMRC consultation document on the Tackling offshore tax evasion: A new criminal offence
+On 31 Oct 14, AAT submitted a response to an HMRC consultation in respect of the Tackling offshore tax evasion: A new criminal offence